-It has quite the useful latch to hold thread in place when in storage so it will not mix with other threads in my sewing box and make a mess.
+It has quite a useful latch to hold the thread in place when in storage so it will not mix with other threads in my sewing box and make a mess.

 The thread is very smooth.
 It has no unevenness or weak areas and is quite durable.

 What I don’t like about the Eloflex thread

 I noticed also a few things that I don’t like about this thread.
 Well, nothing is perfect, right?
 And if you know some cons that I discovered you will be just more careful in using the thread.